elenderg/PAL-1000/instruções de compilação.md

-201. Some sentences start with a Plain English keyword (like "if" or "loop"); others don't:
+201. Some sentences start with a Plain English keyword (like "_if_" or "_loop"); others don't:

 `To compile the next statement given a rider:`
 `If the compiler's abort flag is set, exit.`
-`If the rider's token is "if", compile the next statement given the rider (if); exit.` `If the rider's token is "loop", compile the next statement given the rider (loop); exit.` `If the rider's token is "privatize", compile the next statement given the rider (privatize); exit.` `If the rider's token is not the start of any statement, abort with "I was expecting a statement here, but I found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is "_if", compile the next statement given the rider (if); exit.` `If the rider's token is "_loop", compile the next statement given the rider (loop); exit.` `If the rider's token is "_privatize", compile the next statement given the rider (privatize); exit.` `If the rider's token is not the start of any statement, abort with "_I was expecting a statement here, but I found '_" then the rider's token then "_'._" and the rider; exit.`
-`Compile the next statement given the rider (other).` `If the rider's token is not the period byte, abort with "You seem to have forgotten a period around here." and the rider; exit.`
+`Compile the next statement given the rider (other).` `If the rider's token is not the period byte, abort with "_You seem to have forgotten a period around here._" and the rider; exit.`
 `Move the rider (compiler rules).`